ZcashFoundation/zebra/book/src/dev/rfcs/0010-v5-transaction.md

 ### Adding Orchard AuthorizedAction
 [adding-orchard-authorizedaction]: #adding-orchard-authorizedaction

 In `V5` transactions, there is one `SpendAuth` signature for every `Action`.
-To ensure that this structural rule is followed, we create an `AuthorizedAction` type:
+To ensure that this structural rule is followed, we create an `AuthorizedAction` type in `orchard/shielded_data.rs`:

 ```rust
 /// An authorized action description.